msterniuk22/tkinter_projects/README.md

 # tkinter_projects
 will host my various tkinter projects and track my progress. began learning tkinter 8/2/22.
-I'm aiming to create a series of smaller projects and read the tkinter documentation first, but will finish my original learning of the tkinter module by attempting to build an interface for various apps.
+I'm aiming to create a series of smaller projects and read the tkinter documentation first, but will complete my initial learning phase of the tkinter module by attempting to build an interface for various apps.
 It should be comprehensive and be comprised of 3+ main parts:

 -the login page. this should be a home page that allows users to register for an account